 (For more New Orleans pages please scroll down)

-The risk that New Orleans faced from a hurricane was front page news when I lived there 2 years before Hurricane Katrina caused the enactment of all that had been forewarned.
+The risk that New Orleans faced from a hurricane was front page news when I lived there two years before Hurricane Katrina caused the enactment of all that had been forewarned.

 It should be no surprise then, that the New Orleans Audubon Zoo staff had a plan.
 They had deliberately reinforced the animal enclosures to withstand flood waters and had been stocking food for staff and animals in case of just such a disaster.